Człuchów

-Człuchów has been the capital of Człuchów County in the Pomeranian Voivodeship since 1999.
-From 1975 to 1998 it was in Słupsk Voivodeship.

 Location

 Człuchów lies in a forested area in the southwest of the Pomeranian Voivodeship, at the intersection of Highway 25 from Koszalin to Bydgoszcz and Highway 22 from Gorzów Wielkopolski to Elbląg.
 The nearest city is Chojnice, 15 km to the east.
+There are four lakes within the town limits: Urzędowe, Miejskie, Miejskie Małe, Rychnowskie.

 History

-By the beginning of the 13th century Człuchów was a Slavic settlement under the overlordship of the Kingdom of Poland located at the intersection of two trade routes.
-In 1312 the Teutonic Knights purchased the settlement for 250 silver marks from Nicholas of Poniec, a son of the voivod of Kalisz.
-The Order began constructing a fortress known as Schlochau on a hill east of the settlement; the fortress, the Order's second-largest after Marienburg, was completed in 1367.
+Human settlement in Człuchów dates back to prehistoric times.
+Several traces of the Lusatian and Pomeranian cultures were discovered during archaeological excavations within the town limits.
+The territory became part of the emerging Polish state in the 10th century under its first historic ruler Mieszko I. By the beginning of the 13th century, Człuchów was a small settlement located at the intersection of two trade routes.
+In 1312 the Teutonic Knights purchased the settlement for 250 silver marks from Nicholas of Poniec, a son of the voivode of Kalisz.
+The Order began constructing a fortress known as Schlochau on a hill east of the settlement; the fortress, the Order's second-largest after Marienburg (Malbork), was completed in 1367.
 By 1323 it was used as a komturei (bailiwick) by the crusaders and consisted of three support buildings and the main castle.
 The fortress was so well-developed that Grand Master Heinrich von Dusemer granted the town Kulm law in 1348.
-After the defeat of the Order in the Thirteen Years' War, the town was transferred to Poland in the Second Peace of Thorn (1466).
+In 1454, King Casimir IV Jagiellon reincorporated the town to the Kingdom of Poland, and then the Teutonic Knights renounced any claims in the peace treaty of 1466.
+Człuchów was a county seat in the Pomeranian Voivodeship.
+The seat of local starosts was located in the castle.
 Many Jews immigrated to the town afterward, creating an enclosed Jewish quarter in the north of the town.

-Encouraged by the Polish starosta Latal and the town's German-speaking populace, Schlochau converted to Lutheranism in 1550 during the Protestant Reformation.
+Encouraged by the Polish starosta Latal and the town's German-speaking populace, Człuchów converted to Lutheranism in 1550 during the Protestant Reformation.
 During the Counter-Reformation and encouraged by the Polish government, the town's main church was reclaimed by Catholics in 1609.
-By the end of the 16th century Schlochau had 45 houses.
-From 1655-57 during the Northern Wars (The Deluge), the previously impregnable castle was captured by the Kingdom of Sweden and the town was heavily damaged.
+By the end of the 16th century, Człuchów had 45 houses.
+In the mid-17th century starost Jakub Wejher renovated the castle and founded the Baroque Saint James church.

+From 1655-57 during the Swedish invasion of Poland, known as the Deluge, the previously impregnable castle was captured by the Kingdom of Sweden and the town was heavily damaged.